johnlloydcallao01/tap2go/docs/architecture/CACHING_BLUEPRINT.md

 16. Developer Guide: Organizing & Building the Caching Mechanism Brief guidance on where and how to implement each layer without code—just folder structure and high-level responsibilities.
 Centralized vs. Feature-Focused
-You can place all cache-related logic under a single /src/cache (or /src/caching) folder, but subdivide into clear subfolders (e.g., client, server, redis, config) so front-end and back-end concerns don’t mix.
+You can place all cache-related logic under a single /src/cache (or /src/caching) folder, but subdivide into clear subfolders (e.g., client, server, redis, config) so front-end and back-end concerns don't mix.
 Alternatively, keep cache helpers alongside each feature (e.g., /src/features/restaurants/cache, /src/features/orders/cache) and reserve a shared /src/cache/shared area for common utilities (Redis client, TTL constants).
 Front-End (Browser) Organization
 Under /src/cache/client, store service-worker registration and caching rules, IndexedDB wrappers (schema, migrations, get/set/prune), and in-memory helpers (TTL constants for React or Redux).
-Keep versioned asset URLs and “Cache-Control” header guidelines documented here so any developer updating UI knows where to adjust time-to-live values.
+Keep versioned asset URLs and "Cache-Control" header guidelines documented here so any developer updating UI knows where to adjust time-to-live values.
 Server-Side (Application) Organization
 Under /src/cache/server (or /src/cache/app), define in-process cache abstractions (e.g., NodeCache or similar), middleware hooks for checking/storing data, and configuration files listing TTLs keyed by feature (e.g., restaurants: 600s, orders: 60s).
-In /src/cache/redis, maintain Redis connection setup (cluster/sharding notes), key-naming conventions (e.g., user:{id}:session), and high-level “get/set/invalidate” descriptions (no code, just purpose and related events).
+In /src/cache/redis, maintain Redis connection setup (cluster/sharding notes), key-naming conventions (e.g., user:{id}:session), and high-level "get/set/invalidate" descriptions (no code, just purpose and related events).
 Configuration & Environment
 Create a single configuration file (YAML, JSON, or TS) under /src/cache/config to hold TTL values, memory allocations, eviction policies, and environment-specific overrides (e.g., shorter TTLs in development).
 Document how to supply environment variables for Redis endpoints, CDN purge API keys, and any feature flags that toggle caching on or off.
 CDN & Infrastructure As Code (IaC)
 Store CDN configs (CloudFront, Cloudflare) in your /infrastructure/cdn or /ops/cdn folder rather than inside src, since these are deployment manifests—not runtime code.
-Include sample cache-behavior rules (e.g., “cache /images/* for 1 year”).
+Include sample cache-behavior rules (e.g., "cache /images/* for 1 year").
 Reference these IaC artifacts in your README under /src/cache so developers know how to purge or update edge caches when cache-busting is necessary.
 Invalidation & Warming Documentation
 Under /src/cache/invalidation, list each event type (menu update, order change, user edit) and the exact cache keys that should be invalidated (e.g., restaurant:{id}:menu, search:*).
 Keep it to bullet points or a simple table for quick reference.
-In /src/cache/warming, outline scheduled job responsibilities—how often “popular restaurants” or “trending items” are preloaded—and note any ML prediction sources for user-behavior warming.
+In /src/cache/warming, outline scheduled job responsibilities—how often "popular restaurants" or "trending items" are preloaded—and note any ML prediction sources for user-behavior warming.
 No code, just cron intervals and data sources.
 Deployment & CI Considerations
 Ensure your CI pipeline lints or flags any new API routes missing a cache TTL entry in /src/cache/config.
 Document rollback procedures: if a cache misconfiguration causes stale data to spread, describe how to trigger a full Redis flush or CDN invalidation via your IaC tooling.